 This book represents the work of hundreds of young people from five continents and 35 countries.
-They came together each summer and worked extraordinarily hard on understanding what the most pressing problems facing their world are, and even harder at designing solutions and strategies guidance but also the inspiration that was needed to complete our tasks.
+They came together each summer and worked extraordinarily hard on understanding what the most pressing problems facing their world are, and even harder at designing solutions their busy schedules and provided not only the guidance but also the inspiration that was needed to complete our tasks.
 They are listed above in the Acknowledgements.

-Design science is the organized use of imagination and science to develop innovative and viable solutions to critical real-world problems. for eliminating these problems.
+Design science is the organized use of imagination and science to develop innovative and viable solutions to critical real-world problems. and strategies for eliminating these problems.

-This book was developed over a period of six years (2005-2011).
+This book was developed over a period of nine years (2005-2013).
 It would not exist if not for some extraordinary people at the United Nations who provided their input, guidance and feedback along the way.
-These people took time out of their busy schedules and provided not only the
+These people took time out of